elastest/elastest.io-docs/docs/getting-started/hello-world.md

 </div>
 </div>

-ElasTest will launch with one sample project included so users can quickly run their first test.
+After [launching Elastest](/getting-started/installation), there will be one sample project available on the dashboard so users can quickly run their first test.
 To do so:

 <h2 class="h4 no-border">1.
 Access your ElasTest dashboard</h2>